 Eye drooping, known as blepharoptosis, can appear in several hours to several days after the injections.
 Effects can last a few weeks to several months and can hinder your vision.
 Some patients that have experienced Botox side effects say they are dealing with permanent eye drooping, change in vision, and puffiness.
 However, physicians that administer Botox in their clinics are quick to point out they have never heard of any permanent cases of Botox side effects.
 People suffering from Botox side effects are speaking out and warning people not to have Botox injected.

 Botox side effects causing eye problems come from the Botox leaking into the muscles surrounding the eye or into the eye itself.
 Dry eye after Botox is being reported more often.
 If Botox leaks down into the eye, your cornnea or tear ducts could become permanently damaged.
 There are some Opthalmologists that caution against the use of Botox.
 They report that all it could take to permanently damage the eye is one bad Botox experience.

 The eye is very delicate and made up of many nerves which could be damaged by Botox.
-Opthalmologists that are against injections done in non-FDA approved areas of the face, caution people that if they have had any Botox side effects, such as eye drooping, puffiness, headaches, or vision changes to not have Botox done again.
+Opthalmologists that are against injections done in non-FDA approved areas of the face caution people that if they have had any Botox side effects, such as eye drooping, puffiness, headaches, or vision changes, then they should not have Botox done again.
 It appears that some people have a higher propensity for Botox to migrate from the injection site causing damage that ranges from temporary to permanent.